-Summa Cum Laude 3.90 and above

-Magna Cum Laude 3.70 - 3.89

-Cum Laude 3.50 - 3.69
+Summa Cum Laude 3.90 and above Magna Cum Laude 3.70 - 3.89 Cum Laude 3.50 - 3.69

-A student must have completed at least 60 credits at Misericordia University to qualify for these honors.
-The class valedictorian is determined by the full-time matriculated student with the highest cumulative undergraduate average who has completed all course work at Misericordia University with the exception of the 12 credits allowed through off-campus requests or any advanced placement credits.
+The class valedictorian is determined by the full-time matriculated student with the highest cumulative undergraduate average who has completed all course work at Misericordia University with the exception of credit allowed through off-campus requests or any advanced placement credits.
+A separate valedictorian for the Winter and Spring Commencements shall be determined from the graduating students.
+In the event that multiple graduating students possess identical grade point averages, all will be recognized as valedictorians, and the student speaker for the commencement ceremony shall be determined as follows: